-This fall's enrollment has seen a 4% increase in total headcount with a 12.5% increase in new freshmen.
-All classes except the sophomore class increased which is reflective of a small freshman class in the fall of 2009.
-The University's five year, academic year unduplicated head count average is just under 2,700 students, graduate and undergraduate.
+This fall's enrollment has seen a 3% increase in total headcount with a slight decrease in new freshmen.
+This year's new transfer students saw a 32% increase in new transfers, the highest in five years.
+The University's five year, academic year unduplicated head count average is just under 3,100 students, graduate and undergraduate.

-This fall 17% of our enrollment is part time, 82% of course enrollments are on the home campus, 2% at regional sites, and 16% online or at other campuses.
+This fall 18% of our enrollment is part time, 97% of course enrollments are on the home campus, 1.5% at regional sites, and 1.5% online or at other campuses.
 Most courses are delivered in a classroom or lab setting with an increasing number provided through the internet or by tape delay.